Lui Tuck Yew: Political career

-Lui made his political debut in the 2006 general election as part of a six-member PAP team contesting in Tanjong Pagar GRC and won.
+Lui made his political debut in the 2006 general election as part of a six-member PAP team contesting in Tanjong Pagar GRC and won uncontested.
 He was elected as the Member of Parliament (MP) for Tanjong Pagar GRC.
 During the 2011 general election, Lui switched to contesting in Moulmein–Kallang GRC and won.
 He was re-elected into Parliament.

 Lui was appointed Minister of State for Education on 30 May 2006.
 On 1 April 2008, he became Senior Minister of State for Education and Senior Minister of State for Information, Communications and the Arts.
 He was appointed Acting Minister for Information, Communications and the Arts on 1 April 2009, and became a full member of the Cabinet in 2010 and was appointed Second Minister for Transport, assisting Raymond Lim.

 After the 2011 general election, Lui was appointed Minister for Transport and Second Minister for Foreign Affairs.
-He relinquished his portfolio of Minister for Foreign Affairs on 1 August 2012, and remains the Minister for Transport.
+He relinquished his portfolio at the Foreign Affairs Ministry on 1 August 2012, but remains serving as Minister for Transport.

 During his tenure as Minister for Transport, Lui defended the privatisation of the public transport system, explaining that if public transport were to be nationalised, operators would be dependent on government funding as well as operate on a cost recovery basis.
 This he added, would not spur them to lower transport costs.
 Lui is adamant that the companies remain financially viable by approving yearly fare hikes.